chenxinye/mhodlr/docs/source/precision.rst

             u: 0.0156

-Or you can leave the ``emax`` empty, use default value for it, then it can be:
+Or you can leave the ``emax`` empty to use default value for it, then it can be:

 .. code:: matlab